How long do my records stay on Wisconsin CCAP?

 Misdemeanor & Felony CCAP Records

 The answer used to be, yes: they will stay on CCAP forever.
-However, that may soon be changing for misdemeanor and felony cases.
+However, that may be changing for misdemeanor and felony cases.

 Changes to Wisconsin CCAP Records

 A recent change in Wisconsin administrative rules would allow for criminal cases ending in a dismissal or acquittal to be removed from CCAP after two years from the date of disposition.
-In other words, two years from the date that the case was closed in court, the Wisconsin Circuit Court Access website should remove the record from CCAP.
+In other words, two years from the date the case was closed in court, the Wisconsin Circuit Court Access website should remove the record from CCAP.

 To learn more about CCAP, visit our page.